open-mmlab/mmdetection3d/docs/en/user_guides/dataset_prepare.md

 Note that:

-- If the preprocess of Waymo dataset is very slow or blocked, you could modify the `--workers` to a smaller number.
-If it still can't be solved, you could set the `--workers` as 0 to avoid using multiprocess.
+- In case the preprocessing of Waymo dataset is slow or blocked, consider reducing the value of `--workers`.
+If this doesn't resolve the issue, you could set `--workers` as 0 to avoid using multiprocess.

 - If your local disk does not have enough space for saving converted data, you can change the `--out-dir` to anywhere else.
 Just remember to create folders and prepare data there in advance and link them back to `data/waymo/kitti_format` after the data conversion.

 **Tips**:

 - **Ready-made Annotations**.
 We have provided the annotation files generated offline [here](#summary-of-annotation-files).
-However, the original Waymo data still needs to be converted to kitti-format data by yourself.
+However, the original Waymo data still needs to be converted to `kitti-format` data by yourself.

 - **Waymo-mini**.
-If you just want to use a part of Waymo Dataset to verify some methods or debug quickly, you could use [Waymo-mini](https://download.openmmlab.com/mmdetection3d/data/waymo/waymo_mini_kitti_format.tar.gz) we provided.
-It only contains two segments in train split and one segment in val split from the original dataset.
-We have processed all the images, point clouds and annotations offline.
-What you should do is only downloading, and then unzipping the file to `data/waymo/`:
+If you just want to use a part of Waymo Dataset to verify some methods or debug quickly, you could use our provided [Waymo-mini](https://download.openmmlab.com/mmdetection3d/data/waymo/waymo_mini_kitti_format.tar.gz) which only contains two segments in train split and one segment in val split from the original dataset.
+All the images, point clouds and annotations in this compressed file have been processed offline so that you can directly download and unzip it to `data/waymo/`:

   ```bash
   tar -xzvf waymo_mini_kitti_format.tar.gz -C ./data/waymo
   ```

 - **Faster evaluation**.
-If you want faster evaluation on Waymo, you can download the preprocessed [metainfo](https://download.openmmlab.com/mmdetection3d/data/waymo/idx2metainfo.pkl) containing `contextname` and `timestamp` to the directory `data/waymo/waymo_format/`.
-Then, the dataset config is modified like the following:
+If you want faster evaluation on Waymo, you can download the preprocessed [metainfo](https://download.openmmlab.com/mmdetection3d/data/waymo/idx2metainfo.pkl) containing `contextname` and `timestamp` to the directory `data/waymo/waymo_format/` and then modify the dataset config as the following:

   ```python
   val_evaluator = dict(